Spider-Man and Venom: Maximum Carnage

 Doppelganger has multiple attacks that they are hard to evade.
 While a punch combo can work, it will not cause much damage.
 He can randomly fire his web shooters from afar to can grab you and hit multiple times if he gets too close.
 If he crouches down, get out of his way as he will launch a flying attack towards you.

 Demogoblin is a religious fanatic.
 He has no interest in wealth or personal power and only interested in punishing sinners.
-Since his definition of "sin" is very broad, any person can be found themselves a victim of his wrath.
+Since his definition of "sin" is very broad, anyone can find themselves becoming a victim of his wrath.
 He joins forces with Carnage to "cleanse the sinful city" of New York, despite the fact that he abhor's Carnage's undisciplined personality.

 Demogoblin usually found flying around with a flaming demon, which looks like Hobgoblin's glider.
 He can be attacked and pushed out of his glider.
 On the ground, players should make sure that he is just out of their attack reach as he is capable of breaking the punch combo, resulting in player and Demogoblin trading punches.
 He can also throw pumpkin bombs while flying around.